Alternative Spring Break: NYC Arts and Culture

 Program Goals

-• Connect students to the world of New York City theatre, musical composition, and playwriting through work with NYC-based artists.
+• Connect students to the world of New York theatre

 Details

-• The program will take place over the course of 7 days and culminate in a performance.
+• The program will take place over the course of 5 days and include debriefs, facilitated dialogue, reflection, and 4-5 outings to theatrical experiences.

-• ASB provides three meals per day during the program.
+• ASB provides three meals per day along with transportation to group outings during the program.
 Students will be provided with FLEX points on their CUID for use at establishments on and around campus.

 Dates and Eligibility

-• The ASB program application is open to any undergraduate student in Columbia College, Columbia Engineering, Barnard College and General Studies in good academic and judicial standing.
-The program is limited to 12-17 students and is ideal for those with a passion/interest/curiosity for theatre and the performing arts.
+• The ASB program application is open to any undergraduate student in Columbia College, Columbia Engineering, Barnard College, and General Studies in good academic and judicial standing.
+The program is limited to 12-14 students and is ideal for those with a passion/interest/curiosity for theatre and the performing arts.

 Need for Accommodations